quicwg/load-balancers/draft-ietf-quic-load-balancers.md

 ### Load Balancer Actions

 On each incoming packet, the load balancer extracts consecutive octets, beginning with the second octet.
-If these octets match and existing server ID, the packets are routed to the new server ID.
+If these octets match an existing server ID, the packets are routed to the new server ID.
 If the octets are not a match and the packet is an Initial packet, then it is assumed to be a new flow and load balanced.